welzlc/javascript-ecosystem-exercises/4-modularization-webpack-loaders/Readme.md

 1. Add style / css / file loaders
 1. Configure that css files are handled

+Hint: Fonts have to be loaded with the "file-loader".

 ## Use dist folder
 1. Configure dist folder output
 1. Add html-webpack-plugin